Juve crash on season finale, Inter second in Serie A - France 24

 Milan (AFP)

-Juventus crashed to their second consecutive defeat as the Serie A champions finished their season with a 3-1 home loss against Roma on Saturday, days before their Champions League campaign resumes.
+Juventus crashed to their second consecutive defeat since sealing a ninth Serie A title in a row, falling 3-1 at home against Roma in their final match of the season on Saturday, days before their Champions League campaign resumes.

-Inter Milan took second place with a 2-0 win over direct rivals Atalanta in Bergamo, who fell to their first league defeat since January.
+Inter Milan took second place with a 2-0 win over direct rivals Atalanta in Bergamo, finishing the season just one point behind Juventus.

-Juventus had already wrapped up their ninth straight league title and are looking towards their last 16 home game against Lyon next Friday when Maurizio Sarri's side need to overturn a 1-0 first-leg deficit.
+Juventus are looking towards their last 16 home game against Lyon next Friday where Maurizio Sarri's side need to overturn a 1-0 first-leg deficit.

-Cristiano Ronaldo was rested for the final match with nothing left to play for against fifth-place Roma who are already assured of the Europa League group stage next term.
+Cristiano Ronaldo was rested for the final match with nothing left to play for against fifth-place Roma.

-Sarri had threatened to field Juventus's Under-23 team after his tired troops fell 2-0 to Cagliari during the week.

-Argentine Gonzalo Higuain spearheaded the Juventus attack and finished off an Adrien Rabiot cross after just six minutes in the Allianz Stadium.
+Argentine Gonzalo Higuain spearheaded the Juventus attack breaking through after just six minutes in the Allianz Stadium.

 But Diego Perotti inspired a Roma fightback setting up Nikola Kalinic to nod in the equaliser after 23 minutes.

-Perotti gave Roma the lead from the penalty spot before the break and six minutes into the second half connected with a Nicolo Zaniolo cross for his second of the night as Juventus fell to their third defeat in four matches.
+A Perotti penalty before the break and a second six minutes into the second half condemned Juventus to their third defeat in four matches.

-Inter Milan finish just one point behind the champions after winning the three-team race for second spot.

-Antonio Conte's side ended Atalanta's 17-match unbeaten run going back to January 20, to finish the season on a high before they play Getafe in the Europa League next week.
+The team later lifted the trophy as they celebrated winning the 'Scudetto' for the 36th time in an empty Allianz Stadium.

+"There is still a big gap with Juventus," said Inter coach Antonio Conte whose side won a three-team battle for second place.

+"Juve has a much better structure on and off the pitch.
+Now the others are trying to work to catch up.
+We must be smart to understand how to do this, not to go from depression to excessive euphoria."

-Danilo D'Ambrosio nodded in the first goal after just one minute with Ashley Young doubling their lead after 20 minutes with a stunning curling shot.
+Danilo D'Ambrosio nodded in Inter's first goal after just one minute in Bergamo with Ashley Young doubling their lead after 20 minutes with a stunning curling shot to boost confidence ahead of next week's Europa League tie against Getafe.

-Atlanta, who meet Paris Saint-Germain in the Champions League quarter-finals, finish in third place for their second consecutive season.

 - Immobile matches record -